 Experiment with food, and eat a wide variety of meals.
 Learn to listen to your body, and get to know what foods help you perform and make you feel your best.
 Of course, you need to eat throughout the day, and try not to over eat (at least don’t over eat regularly).
 Everyone over eats once in a while, so just cut back a little the next day, or ramp-up your workout.

 Bottom line, your diet is your diet, and the foods you love are the foods you love.
-Just learn to control the quantity, in combination with regular exercise, and include a supplement program if you don’t have the discipline eat the exact right amount of protein, vitamins, minerals, and nutrient your body needs to thrive.
+Just learn to control the quantity, in combination with regular exercise, and include a supplement program if you don’t have the discipline to eat the exact right amount of protein, vitamins, minerals, and nutrients your body needs to thrive.

 When it comes to eating healthy, there is no such thing as a perfect person.
 We all have cravings for foods that are not so good for us.
 Everyone has at least one thing we love to eat that we would be better off without.
 But life is for living, so why not enjoy those foods you love, at least once in a while.
 Especially since there is no reason you have to stop eating something you enjoy, in order to live a healthy life.

 The general rule is that if you eat healthfully 80% of the time, you can offset the other 20%.
 The problem is many people have this rule backwards.
 They eat anything they want and in any portion size they feel like most of the time, and rarely get themselves under control.
-Then repeat this destructive behavior year after year, and with little or no exercise, no wonder there is an obesity epidemic.
+Then repeat this destructive behavior year after year, and with little or no exercise, no wonder why there is an obesity epidemic.

 Living healthy requires some consistent level of self-control.
 You need to embrace healthy behaviors at least 80% of the time, and reduce potential destructive eating habits to just periodic indulgencies or celebrations.
 It’s easier than you might think.
 Try to using your favorite treats (that are on the unhealthy side of the spectrum) as rewards for positive behaviors.
 If you like a big, thick, cheeseburger with fries (and millions of people do), establish this high-fat fix as your reward for not missing a single workout in a full week.
-Think about it, you eat 21 meals a week, or close to it (not counting snacks), you can easily afford to have a cheeseburger and fries at the end of the week (if that’s something you cave), especially if you have exercised at least an hour a day all week.
+Think about it, you eat 21 meals a week, or close to it (not counting snacks), you can easily afford to have a cheeseburger and fries at the end of the week (if that’s something you crave), especially if you have exercised at least an hour a day all week.

 Similarly, tell yourself, if I eat ideally for the next three days, the following day I’ll treat myself to my favorite lunch or dinner with a friend.
 That’s 9 good meals to 1 not so good.
 This self-imposed reward system is highly effective, and helps keep the more negative elements of your diet under control, without giving up anything you love to eat.
 So go ahead and give into your cravings once in a while, it’s important that you do.
 Just make sure to live within the 80/20 rule.
 It’s something you can easily learn to do.